asadovsky/cdb/misc/design.md

 ## Server-server communication

 Servers talk over WebSocket.
 As with client-server, server-server communication is message-based for now.
-Every server has a device id, initialized to a random number the first time the server is started.
+Every server has an agent id, initialized to a random number the first time the server is started.

 Initiator-to-responder messages:
-- Subscribe: {deviceId, versionVector}
+- Subscribe: {agentId, versionVector}
-- Unsubscribe: {deviceId}
+- Unsubscribe: {agentId}

 Semantics: When initiator sends Subscribe, responder starts streaming back Patches for every object.
 Starting point is determined by initiator's version